 I’ve been shooting stacked exposures as I found that it greatly reduces noise levels (even at high ISO like 6400).
 This produces a much higher quality capture.
 Combine that with a low ISO (100-800) shot for the foreground.
 It takes a bit more work to get the shot but the results are spectacular.

-Hope this is helpful for your milky way adventures at Mt.
-Saint Helens.
+Hope this is helpful for your milky way adventures at Mount Saint Helens.
 This is a great place to enjoy the starry sky and I always enjoy a trip here.
 Share your favorite spots and results in the comments below!

 Check out my instagram for more frequent updates on my latest adventures!